Christopher Boehm: Work

 Boehm identified the following mechanisms ensuring the what he called a "Reverse Dominance Hierarchy": Public Opinion, Criticism and Ridicule, Disobedience, and Extreme Sanctions.
 Further characteristics include ambivalence towards leaders and anticipation of domination.

+In a key article and two influential books, Boehm argues that the equality and sharing among hunter and gatherer bands was culturally and consciously achieved.
+He says that we retain our ape heritage which encourages us to submit, to compete and to dominate.
+But for humans to survive we had to agree consciously together to repress the jealousy, aggression and selfishness which welled up in us, and we had to repress selfishness in others.

 Awards

 Boehm won the Stirling Prize in Psychological Anthropology, and was a recipient of a John Simon Guggenheim Fellowship and a fellowship at the School of Advanced Research in Santa Fe, New Mexico.